wpswings/membership-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 3.0.0 - Released on 25 July 2025 =
+= 3.0.1 - Released on 21 August 2025 =
-* New: Compatibility with PDF Generator For WP Plugin by WP Swings
-* New: Compatibility with Event Tickets Manager for WooCommerce Plugin by WP Swings
-* Fix: Prevent user to purchase same membership multiple times
+* New : Set Maximum Purchase Quantity for Products based on membership
-* New: Compatibility with latest WP(6.8.2) & WC(10.0.4)
+* New: Compatible with WP(6.8.2) & WC(10.1.1)